Mandosis/blog/README.md

 This repository is for a developer focused blogging software that can be used to share code and ideas.

 ## Instructions
+This software is not yet ready for production.

+### Requirements

+- Node.js v0.6.X
+- Webpack v1.13.1

 ### Development